aerospike/backup-go/cmd/asbackup/readme.md

                     exact path is where the backup file will be placed.
 If a directory is given, the backup state will be placed in the directory with name `<namespace>.asb.state`, or `<prefix>.asb.state` if `--output-file-prefix` is given.

---compact           Do not apply base-64 encoding to BLOBs; results in smaller backup files.

 --node-list         <IP addr 1>:<port 1>[,<IP addr 2>:<port 2>[,...]]
                     <IP addr 1>:<TLS_NAME 1>:<port 1>[,<IP addr 2>:<TLS_NAME 2>:<port 2>[,...]]